royr2/rtichoke/content/post/2020-12-01-r-rmarkdown/index.md

 Modellers/analysts developing credit scores generally use something known as the `gains table` (or a `ks table`) to measure and quantify the performance of such models.
 We'll explore how to build such a table in this post.

-The idea is simple - discretise the population under consideration (say the testing or validation set) into groups based on the model's output (probability/log odds/scores).
+The idea is to first discretise the population under consideration (say the testing or validation set) into groups based on the model's output (probability/log odds/scores).
 Typically, this is done in a way such that each group represents 10% of the total population (or deciles).
-Post which summary statistics are generated for each group and  cumulative distributions of events and non-events are analysed.
+Then, summary statistics are generated for each group and  cumulative distributions of events and non-events are analysed and the model's performance is quantified.

-We'll explore how to create a gains table using `dplyr`.
-I recommend doing it this way since it's easier to read and the code would need minimal changes if using `sparklyr` (say within a big data environment where you might need to run this code directly on a *hadoop* table).
+We'll use `dplyr` in this post.
+You can use base R or even `data.table` to do this.
+Doing it this way is nice  it's easier to read and the code would need minimal changes if using `sparklyr` (say within a big data environment where you might need to run this code directly on a *hadoop* table).

 ## Packages